apatel78/ScheduleI_XPAdjuster/Patch/README.md

 - Install MelonLoader (https://melonwiki.xyz/#)
 - Download the `XPAdjuster.dll` file.
 - Place the `XPAdjuster.dll` file in the Mods folder in your Schedule 1 installation folder.
-- Place the config folder in the Mods folder in your Schedule 1 installation folder.
+- Note that there are 2 dll files.
+Use main or alternate based on what beta branch you are running on.
+- Run the game
+- Go to YOURGAMEFOLDER/UserData/ZPAdjuster
-- Adjust the xp_config.json file, located inside the config folder, as needed.
+- Adjust the configuration file
 - The mod will automatically start with MelonLoader and will run in the background.

 ## Default Configuration